ryanmerolle/netcfgbu/docs/usage-vcs.md

 will create a git tag (release) based on the current timestamp in the format `<year><month-number><day-number>_<hour24><minute><seconds>`.
 For example, if you run the `save` command on June 12, 2020 at 1:35p the tag release name would be `20200612_133500`.
-If want to explicitly set the tag-release name use the `--tag-name` option.
+If want to use a tag use the `--add-tag` option.
+If want to explicitly set the commit message / tag name use the `--message` option.

 ---